You’re not alone! One of the most common questions we get is how to find travel insurance for expats, digital nomads and other long-term travelers.

 In this article we look at SafetyWing insurance.
 SafetyWing specializes in expat travel medical insurance, and is working to solve many of the problems nomads like us have finding expat travel insurance.

-As of August 1st, 2020 Nomad Insurance covers COVID-19!
+Nomad Insurance covers COVID-19.
 Coverage works the same as any other illness as long as it was not contracted before your coverage start date, and does not fall under any other policy exclusion or limitation.

 Testing for COVID-19 will only be covered if deemed medically necessary by a physician.
 The antibody test is not covered, as it is not medically necessary.

 Update!
 As of April 15th 2021, Nomad Insurance covers quarantine of $50/day for up to 10 days (once within a 364-day period).
 The quarantine coverage requires that you’re covered by Nomad Insurance for a minimum of 28 days and you are outside your home country.
 Your quarantine must be mandated by a physician or governmental authority, because you have either tested positive for COVID-19 or you are symptomatic and waiting for your test results.

 Most travel medical insurance policies top out at six months (or a year, if you’re lucky).
 That can leave expats, digital nomads, and long-term travelers either without insurance, or scrambling to find private health insurance in a single country.
 Either way, short policy lengths mean finding long term health or travel insurance is a real problem for travelers.

 Whether you call it expat travel insurance, digital nomad insurance, insurance for long term travelers, or international medical insurance, it’s still a tricky thing to find.

 Coupled with short terms, it can be hard to purchase travel insurance when you’re already abroad.
 That means expats either need to go back to their home country (if they have one) to get insurance, or have a much smaller choice of insurance companies that will start cover when you’re out of country.